Start9Labs/documentation/site/source/user-manual/backups/backup-restore.rst

 #.
 "Recover" (as in, disaster recovery) all Embassy data in the event that your backup is the **only** thing you have left.
 #.
 "Transfer" all data from an existing Embassy.
 This is a total migration for use when upgrading hardware only.

+.. warning:: If you are restoring data from a drive that you are attaching *directly to your Embassy,* (if using a RasPi or other low-powered board) please ensure that it is getting adequete power.
+This is best accomplished via external power to the drive (such as a powered USB hub).
+Embassy One (NASPi Geekworm case with built-in power management) and Embassy Pro users can safely ignore this warning.

 Select the appropriate tab below to restore your data:

 .. tabs::